mpcabete/Typer/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: TapTap Typer
-tagline: Graphic Designer
+tagline: Become a typer ninja
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
-  ctaText: Know more
+  ctaText: Start Practicing!
-  ctaLink: /about
+  ctaLink: /app
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+This is a site made by a fellow typist!
+Here you can track your progress and have fun while you *tap tap tap*!